nautobot/nautobot-app-netbox-importer/docs/dev/primary_keys.md

 To generate the UUID, the `source_pk_to_uuid()` function is used.
 It takes two arguments: the source content type and the source primary key.
 Internally, it uses `settings.SECRET_KEY` to define the UUIDv5 namespace.
 Since the secret key is the same, it's possible to repeat the import process generating the same UUIDs.

 It's possible to customize the primary key generation for particular source model.

+This feature is used to deduplicate IP addresses and prefixes, as Nautobot has a strict database constraint for duplicates, but NetBox allows it.
+As a solution, Nautobot's IP address primary key is derived from the IP address value instead of the ID.
+Then duplicate source IP addresses are merged into a single Nautobot IP address.

-E.g.: to generate Nautobot UUID from the field `name` instead of ID, using the following code:
+An example how to derive Nautobot UUID from the field `name` instead of ID:

 ```python
 from nautobot_netbox_importer.generator.base import source_pk_to_uuid